I’ve always loved the Chevron pattern. I have made two crochet blankets in a chevron pattern, and now I have also made a chevron patchwork blanket.

 I should really be using a bigger size crochet hook but I didn’t have mine with me when I started and I didn’t want to undo it and start again….so it is very tight crocheting and quite firm!
 I hope it’s going to be okay when it’s finished.

 Now, when I was in Sydney I also finished off knitting a little blue cardy.
-I started it when Rebecca first found out she was pregnant….so it has definitely been a work in progress!
-Apart from sewing the buttons on, which I left for Rebecca to do (I didn’t have any and didn’t have time to shop for some), I got it finished!
+I started it when D1 first found out she was pregnant….so it has definitely been a work in progress!
+Apart from sewing the buttons on, which I left for D1 to do (I didn’t have any and didn’t have time to shop for some), I got it finished!
 Phew!

 So along with the knitting and crocheting, I have also been making myself a couple of dresses and some baby items as well.
 I forgot to take photos of the baby things apart from these two little dresses…